Simplified self-dual electrodynamics: Summary and Discussion

-We conclude with some comments on possible generalisations and applications of our new auxiliary-field formulation for self-dual NLED.
-One obvious generalisation would be to 6D chiral 2-form electrodynamics because of the one-to-one correspondence with 4D self-dual NLED \cite{Bandos:2020hgy}.
+Another obvious generalisation would be to 6D chiral 2-form electrodynamics because of the one-to-one correspondence with 4D self-dual NLED \cite{Bandos:2020hgy}.
 This correspondence is clearest in the Hamiltonian formulation \cite{Russo:2025wph} but the Lagrangian version will likely apply to the Perry-Schwarz formulation \cite{Perry:1996mk} since there is strong evidence of its correspondence both to the Hamiltonian formulation \cite{Ferko:2024zth} and to the Lagrangian form of 4D self-dual NLED \cite{Bandos:2020hgy,Russo:2025wph}.
-Another possible application is to `$T\bar T$' flows since the construction of self-dual NLED in terms of the CH-function $\ell$ has already been applied in this context \cite{Babaei-Aghbolagh:2025cni}.

-For the case of `analytic' self-dual NLED and the `linearised' Lagrangian density with two auxiliary fields, we have proposed a rather natural version of it with a single complex auxiliary field.
-Could these fields become dynamical in some context, e.g. as the complex scalar field of an $\mathcal{N}=1$ chiral supermultiplet coupled to $\mathcal{N}=1$ super-NLED?
-We ask this question in the hope that the simplicity and generality of the auxiliary-field formulations of NLED theories introduced here will be an aid to the construction and classification of supersymmetric generalisations of NLED theories.
-We know that Born-Infeld admits a (maximal) $\mathcal{N}=4$ supersymmetric extension, but little is known about (for example) the $\mathcal{N}=2$ case.
+Finally, another possible application of our auxiliary field formulation of self-dual NLED is to `$T\bar T$' flows since the construction of self-dual NLED in terms of the CH-function $\ell$ has already been applied in this context \cite{Babaei-Aghbolagh:2025cni}.